-This is a notable phenomenon only with the rise of series television.
+This became a notable phenomenon only with the rise of series television.
 Prior to TV, there was no expectation that a role in a theater production would be played by the same actor.
-It was common for a dramatic work to be performed anew for each new audience.
-It was assumed that any production of a particular work would seek out whatever actors it wanted for the roles.
-Even an ongoing live performance production could feature multiple actors in the roles.
+It was, and still is, assumed that any production of a particular work would seek out whatever actors it wanted for the roles, and a single production can feature different actors in the same role on successive nights.

 However, TV broadcasting made a bond between a role and a particular actor.
-Television audiences, unlike theater audiences, found it more difficult to suspend disbelief in this respect.
-This was likely because reruns existed which would forever tie the appearance of a character to the actor that played them.
-While a play or even a series of plays could have the characters played by different actors, television could not because the original would still be around in the old shows.
+Television audiences, unlike theater audiences, found it more difficult to suspend their disbelief in this respect.
+Maybe this was because reruns existed which would forever tie the appearance of a character to the actor that played them.
+Or maybe because a TV series, however long, is still perceived as a single, continuous narration — as opposed to multiple performances of a theater play.

 In daytime soaps, there are several standardized ways this is done: